ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The ToggleHighlightButtonOne method is a shortcut method that makes it easier to toggle the highlight state of the button one controller element.

+#### ToggleHighlightButtonTwo/3

+  > `public void ToggleHighlightButtonTwo(bool state, Color? highlight = null, float duration = 0f)`

+  * Parameters
+   * `bool state` - The highlight colour state, `true` will enable the highlight on button two and `false` will remove the highlight from button two.
+   * `Color? highlight` - The colour to highlight button two with.
+   * `float duration` - The duration of fade from white to the highlight colour.
+  * Returns
+   * _none_

+The ToggleHighlightButtonTwo method is a shortcut method that makes it easier to toggle the highlight state of the button two controller element.

 #### ToggleHighlighBody/3